Is New Orleans safe to visit?

 Firstly, yes - New Orleans is safe to visit

-Although it is true that the city does, unfortunately, suffer from a high crime rate, for tourists looking to explore this buzzy town, it’s fairly unlikely you’ll be involved in any sort of major incident.
+Although unfortunately, the city does indeed suffer from a high crime rate, for tourists looking to explore this buzzy town, it’s fairly unlikely you’ll be involved in any sort of major incident.
 Serious crimes, for the most part, tend to involve parties who know each other and it is rare for a tourist or even a local to be targeted.

 In fact, most serious incidents happen in neighborhoods that tourists would be highly unlikely to visit.
 However, as with any major city, it always helps to remain vigilant, particularly when it comes to petty crime.